 dispatch: jest.fn(),

-selectedSubreddit: 'reactjs',
+selectedSubreddit: "reactjs",

-posts: []
+posts: [],

-const wrapper = shallow(<App {...props} />)
+const wrapper = shallow(<App {...props} />);

 renders given all the required props

-will do for us in the actual app. jest
+will do in the actual app. jest

 function.
 This function will be called in place of the actual dispatch

-function in our tests.
+function in your tests.

 You can run the tests with the npm test

-If you open up src/containers/__tests__/__snapshots__/App.test.js.snap
+If you open src/containers/__tests__/__snapshots__/App.test.js.snap

 prop is always passed to the Picker